DavidBasarab/FatCat.Nes/README.md

 # FatCat6502
-My 6502 Emulator in C#.
+My NES Emulator in C#.
+Starting with 6502.
 Why because that era of computers is cool.